-If you love shortbread, hazelnuts, and chocolate, you'll love these cookies.
+If you love shortbread, hazelnuts, and chocolate, you'll love these buttery shortbread cookies.
 It's a quick and easy recipe and they are great for holiday cookie swaps or gift giving.

 [Updated December 1, 2009.]

 Chocolate Dipped Hazelnut Shortbread Cookies

 - cookie sheet, ungreased

 - cookie sheet, greased or lined with parchment paper

 - ½ teaspoon baking powder

 - ½ teaspoon salt

 - 8 tablespoons unsalted butter (room temperature)